Top 10 BI Tools in 2026 (with Pricing, AI Features & Enterprise Fit)

 Qlik Sense

-Qlik Sense is a modern BI platform powered by its associative analytics engine.
-It helps users uncover hidden relationships in complex datasets while leveraging AI-driven insights for smarter, faster decision-making across large enterprises.
+Qlik Sense is a modern business intelligence platform powered by its associative analytics engine.
+It enables users to explore complex datasets, uncover hidden relationships, and gain deeper insights.
+With built-in AI capabilities, it supports smarter, faster decision-making and scalable analytics across large enterprises and data-driven organizations.

 Associative Data Engine: Explore all connected data without query limitations.